 The patella tendon is a strong fibrous band that attaches the kneecap (patella) to the lower leg bone (tibia).
-Together with the quadriceps muscle and tendon, these structures allow straightening of the knee, and provide strength for this movement.
-It is also very important in controlling the knee as it bends from a straightened position, such as with walking down stairs and landing.
+Together with the quadriceps muscle and tendon, these structures allow straightening of the knee and provide strength for this movement.
+It is also very important in controlling the knee as it bends from a straightened position, such as walking downstairs and landing from jumping.

 Patella Tendinopathy is generally an overuse injury of the patella tendon and is sometimes referred to as ‘Jumper’s knee’.

-Excessive stress and strain placed on the tendon, such as with activities such as jumping and landing, can cause wear and tear.
-Over time, repetitive strain of the patella tendon may result in breakdown of the fibres and subsequent inflammation and degeneration.
-There are a number of factors that can increase a person’s risk of developing patella tendinopathy.
+Excessive stress and strain placed on the tendon, with activities such as jumping and landing, can cause wear and tear.
+Over time, the repetitive strain of the patella tendon may result in a breakdown of the fibres and subsequent inflammation and degeneration.
+Several factors can increase a person’s risk of developing patella tendinopathy.
 These include:

 - Participation in sports that involve regular direction change and jumping, such as basketball, volleyball, track and field (running, high and long jump), tennis and soccer.

 - Abnormal biomechanics of the knee, feet or hip control